 Includes default values for columns, when present in the original object.
 Default is True.
 For more information, see CREATE DEFAULT (Transact-SQL).

-Includes extended properties in the script is the object has extended properties.
+Includes extended properties in the script if the object has extended properties.
 Default is True.
 For more information, see Using Extended Properties on Database Objects.

 Creates a script that can be run on the selected version of SQL Server.
-Features new to a version cannot be scripted for earlier versions.
+Features new to SQL Server 2005 cannot be scripted for earlier versions.
 Some scripts created for SQL Server 2005 cannot be executed on servers that are running on an earlier version of SQL Server, or on a database that has an earlier database compatibility level setting.
 Default is SQL Server 2005.

 When the object to be scripted is a database user, use the Script Logins option to create the logins on which the user depends.
 Default is False.